hypnopotamus/SkillsMatrix/design/app container and multiple pages.md

 ### With Security (2 or 3)

-Once an identity provider is established each server for a page's micro fronted should begin to expect an appropriate Authorization header to determine who is requesting the page.
-If the requestor is authorized for the page hosted by a given server then return the build output and if they are not authorized return an empty script response; frontend authorization rules (coarse grained) effectively enforced backend.
+Once an identity provider is established, each server for a page's micro fronted should begin to expect an appropriate Authorization header to determine who is requesting the page.
+If the requestor is authorized for the page, the server hosting that page will return the build output; however, if the requestor is not authorized, the server will return an empty script response: essentially, frontend authorization rules (coarse grained) effectively enforced on the backend.
 APIs that fulfill user actions are still responsible for actual enforcement of user authorization.

 ## Workflow